Inca Civil War

 The Inca Civil War, also known as the Inca Dynastic War, the Inca War of Succession, or, sometimes, the War of the Two Brothers, was fought between half-brothers Huáscar and Atahualpa, sons of Huayna Capac, over succession to the throne of the Inca Empire.
 The war followed Huayna Capac's death.

 It began in 1529, and lasted until 1532.
-Huáscar initiated the war; appointed as king and claiming the throne because he was pure Inca, he wanted to defeat Atahualpa's competition.
-Atahualpa was tactically superior to his brother in warcraft and to the mighty armies of Cuzco, which their father had stationed in the north part of the empire during the military campaign.
+Huáscar initiated the war; appointed as emperor and claiming the throne, he wanted to defeat Atahualpa's competition.
+Atahualpa was tactically superior to his brother in warcraft and to the mighty armies of Cusco, which their father had stationed in the north part of the empire during the military campaign.
 Accounts from sources all vary in the exact details.

 Following Atahualpa's victory, Spanish forces led by Francisco Pizarro invaded this region.
 He ultimately captured and killed Atahualpa, after receiving a ransom that was purportedly to free him.
+The Inca Civil War has been characterized as an important factor in enabling the Spanish conquest of the Inca Empire.

 Causes of the division of the empire

-In 1524-1526, the Spaniards under the command of Francisco Pizarro, explored South America.
-There were 62 horsemen and 106 foot soldiers.
-They are believed to have carried smallpox to the continent, as it had been endemic among Europeans for centuries.
-The new infectious disease erupted in epidemics and caused high mortality and disaster for the Inca and other indigenous peoples, who had no immunity.
+In 1524–1526, the Spaniards, under the command of Francisco Pizarro, explored the northwestern coast of South America.
+They are believed to have carried smallpox, measles, or influenza to the continent, as these had been endemic among Europeans for centuries.
+The new infectious diseases erupted in epidemics and caused high mortality and disaster for the Inca and other indigenous peoples, who had no immunity.
+The outbreak of the disease that is believed to be smallpox killed the most people in the first years of the Civil War.

-Sapa Inca Huayna Capac (also spelled Wayna Qhapaq) travelled north to investigate the strangers.
+Atahualpa was a son of Huayna Capac.
+Atahualpa accompanied his father on every military expedition in the north.
+Huayna Capac used these expeditions to test his son's military capabilities.
+He sent Atahualpa on a military expedition to conquer the Pasto people.
+However, Atahualpa fled and received harsh treatment upon his return.

+Huayna Capac, who was in Tumebamba, heard news of the strangers arriving at Tumbes.
 Although he did not personally encounter any Spaniards, he contracted smallpox and died in 1527.
-His eldest son and heir, Ninan Cuyochi, died soon after him.
-It was uncertain who should be the next Inca king; they had no clear rules of succession.
+He named Ninan Cuyochi as his successor.
+A group of nobles was sent to Cusco to inform Ninan Cuyochi.
+However, Huayna Capac later instead appointed Huáscar as his heir.
+Since the auguries were negative, the great priest (Villaq Umu) returned to Tumebamba for Huayna Capac to make a new choice.
+But at his arrival, the Sapa Inca was already dead.
+Meanwhile, the group of nobles sent to Cusco learned of the death of Ninan Cuyochi.
+It was uncertain who should be the next Inca emperor; they had no clear rules of succession.
 Two sons of Huayna Capac, Huáscar and Atahualpa, born of different mothers, both claimed the position.

-Huayna Capac had appointed Huáscar as king, and he was supported by the nobility in Cuzco, by religious and political authorities and other main figures.
-He was considered the eldest "pure" Inca, because his parents, Huayna Capac and Chincha Ocllo, were siblings.
-As in some other cultures, the Inca violated incest rules to keep religious and political authority limited among a small elite.
-Huascar was described as ill-tempered, suspicious, and disrespectful of laws and customs.

-Atahualpa's mother, Paccha, was born outside the royal family.
-She was part of the Shyri (also spelled Schyri) or Cara royal family and was the daughter of Cacha Shyri Duchicela, the former leader against the Incan conquest in the north.
-Atahualpa was much liked in the North, as he was good-tempered and carried himself with royal dignity.
-He allegedly had cunning and early wisdom.

-Nobles considered Atahualpa to be illegitimate, and Huáscar felt it an insult that a man he considered a "bastard" was considered for Sapa Inca.

-Huáscar eventually became king, but he believed that Atahualpa should not have any more land and that he should pay homage to him.